 Summary: Created in 2015 by a Greek entrepreneur, Odysseas Tsatalos, and other partners from Elance, UpWork quickly became a popular choice for freelancers, especially for remote work.
-Today, as many as 34.54 million visits are recorded every month by Similarweb, 21% of which come from the US, 12% of which are from India, 5% of which are from the Philippines and the others are from the rest of the world.
+Today, as many as 39 million visits are recorded every month by Similarweb, 21% of which come from the US, 9% of which are from India, 7% of which are from the Philippines and the others are from the rest of the world.
 Despite the international success, the site is only available in English.
 UpWork is particularly active on social media for its many followers: 120 000 on Instagram (a number which has shot up over the last couple of years), 207 500 on Twitter, 832 324 on Facebook, 730 195 on Linkedin and 43 600 on Youtube (where there are many videos).
 All their social media tells the story of an incredibly successful job board.
 There are 12 main categories and over 90 different subcategories for freelance work, so at least you know there’s a lot to choose from.

 Design: Most of the homepage explains how to use the site.
 There are also different sections with lists of categories, skills and locations, inviting users to discover what Upwork has to offer.
-There is a discreet search bar, which enables you to view some profiles and jobs before creating an account, but ultimately, to use the site, you need an account first.
+There is a discreet search bar, which enables you to view some profiles and jobs before creating an account, but ultimately, to use the site correctly, you will need one.
 Once you’ve filled out all the necessary forms, you can view offers and candidates (and not just the top rated candidates).
 Depending on your account, you will have access to one of the following listings: freelancers and freelance work.
 In both cases, the list is based on your profile description but you can also use the search engine to find other offers/users using keywords.
 A freelance work offer includes a description, the rate (hourly or fixed), the location, the publication date, the number of proposals, a description, a star rating, how much the company has spent through UpWork and if the payment has been verified.
 Jobseeker pages have a description, a success rate, an hourly rate, the number of jobs, the hours worked, skills, reviews, samples of their work and how much they’ve earned.
 For the jobs page, you need to choose a specific category before getting a grid of offers and the filters (project attributes, price, delivery time and talent details).
 For talent, you have filters (category, location, talent type, hourly rate, job success, earned amount, hours billed, English level, other languages) on the side.

 The job board objective: UpWork strives to connect businesses with great talent to work without limits, and to create economic opportunities for jobseekers.